naveensrinivasan/release-dir-list/SECURITY_ATTESTATION_REPORT.md

 **How the chain works:**
 1. Python.org attests: "We built this at commit X with these dependencies"
-2. We attest: "We verified the hash matches and scanned it clean"
+2. We attest: "We downloaded this file and scanned it clean"
 3. You attest: "We deployed this exact version to production"
-4. Anyone can verify: Check all three attestations in Rekor, linking them by SHA256
+4. Anyone can verify: Check all three attestations in Rekor, linking them by SHA256 hash

 This is where software supply chain security is heading - multiple attestations from different parties, all independently verifiable, all building trust through cryptography instead of hope.